BodhiDev/Enlightenment-classic/README.md

 * pkg-config
 * The development files for EFL.

+### Fonts

+The EFL theme EnlightenmentClassic uses a sans fontface.
+Be sure one is installed and fontconfig is properly set up.
+Bodhi by default uses:

+* fonts-dejavu-core

+### Icons
+It is recommended you have the hicolor-icon-theme installed as it is the default fallback theme for FreeDesktop.org icon themes.

+Since the EnlightenmentClassic Icon theme *inherits* from the below icon sets, it is suggested you install one or more of them as well.

+* Mint-X
+* RAVE-X
+* Faenza

 # Installation
 To install system wide for all users run the following commands in the top directory of this repo: